Edit

 Figure 1: In the Haase group, we design in vitro microfluidic platforms to investigate vascular pathology.
 Work in the lab involves the engineering and design of vascular constructs (devices similar to the one shown), as well as microscopy and biological techniques.
 We generate perfusable vessels and monitor changes in vascular morphology, gene expression and barrier function.

-Figure 2: The Haase group will develop platforms to integrate vascular networks with mechanical cues. a.
-Strategies will exploit mechanical cues to increase cardiomyocyte differentiation of iPSCs. b.
+Figure 2: The Haase group develops platforms to integrate vascular networks with mechanical cues. a.
+Strategies exploit mechanical cues to increase cardiomyocyte differentiation of iPSCs. b.
 An example of a vascularised cardiac construct developed in the lab.

 News about Haase group